 USF has a campus located at Polk Community College in Lakeland.
 Law enforcement services, including the investigation of criminal acts, are provided on a routine basis by the Polk County Sheriff's Office in Lakeland.
 The University Police Department provides law enforcement or crime prevention services at this location on an as needed basis.
-The Polk County Sheriff's Office advised that no required reportable offenses occurred on or about the USF Lakeland Campus property in 2001.
-The USF Lakeland Campus website is: www.lklnd.usf.edu/
+Crime statistics reported for the Lakeland Campus are reflected in the chart titled "Crimes Reported By Other Law Enforcement Agenices."
+Specific crime statistics can be obtained by calling (813) 974-3899.
+The USF Lakeland Campus website is: www.lkInd.usf.edu/